top of page

 • Repeated Lighthouse sightlines reinforce long-term direction

-Technique Highlight 2: Layered Vertical Traversal & Player Choice
+Highlight 2: Vertical Traversal & Player Choice

 How I Executed It: